• Home

 1. Provide Tools to Enhance Buyer Enablement

-customer journeyThere are a variety of tools available that you can offer your potential clients to make their buying experience easier.
-Some of the most popular are:
+customer journeyThere are various tools available that you can offer your potential clients to make their buying experience easier.

-• Calculators: you can make these available for a variety of reasons.
-They can help visitors work out cost savings, ROI, quantity vs. discount, and other useful calculations that will help them make a buying decision and /or present information to others.
+• Calculators: you can make these available for various reasons.
+They can help visitors work out cost savings, ROI, quantity vs. discount, and other useful calculations that will help them make a buying decision or present information to others.

 • Simulators: These show your customers exactly how your product or service will look and operate.
 Visualization aids such as these can be very helpful for getting people on the same page quickly.